amirshakourri/shatel/README.md

 ## Key Features 🌟

-- **Intuitive Navigation:** Explore essential features with ease through streamlined navigation pathways.
+- **Intuitive Navigation:** Easily explore essential features through streamlined navigation pathways.
 - **Elegant Design Language:** Enjoy a visually captivating interface crafted with a clean and modern design language.
 - **Enhanced Functionality:** From account management to service exploration, every aspect of the Shatel experience is optimized for efficiency and user satisfaction.
 - **Responsive Layout:** Experience seamless usability across devices and screen sizes with the platform's responsive design.